ReneTC/laser_video/README.md

 <img src="stars.jpg"/>

-The atoms in the plastic have been shined upon by white light before dark - off course white light have all visible colors.
-Some green light then got absorbed by the atom via stimulated emission.
-The excited state for this specific atom have a very long life-time - we call this a meta-stable state, because it is forbidden by the selection rules - the actual reason has to do with quantum mechanics.
-After some long time the electron undergoes spontaneous emission hours later at night!
+The atoms in the plastic have been shined upon by white light before dark - of course white light have all visible colors.
+Some green light then got absorbed by the atom via absorption.
+The excited state for this specific atom have a very long life-time - we call this a **meta-stable state** - the actual reason why it have a log life-time has to do with quantum mechanics, specifically the selection rules.
+So after some long time the electron undergoes spontaneous emission hours later at night!
 This processes is called phosphorescence.

 <img src="./03_correct_color_interact/correct_color_int_long_half_life/correct_color_int_long_half_life.gif"/>